 When one person in a marriage experiences the effects of drug addiction, the other one does as well.
 The addiction starts to wear on many important aspects of this relationship such as trusting a person’s word, keeping up with finances or neglecting parental duties if children are involved.
 The relationship can even turn abusive if the addicted spouse begins mentally, emotionally or even physically harming the other.

-When one spouse in a relationship starts to falter, the other is forced to pick up the extra responsibilities.
+When one spouse in a relationship starts to falter, the sober spouse is forced to pick up the extra responsibilities.
 This can quickly lead to resentment.
 If you are on the side of the marriage watching your spouse slowly start to become a different person because of the substance they’re abusing, we are here to help.
 Our staff at Northbound Treatment is available 24/7 to answer questions and get the process of substance abuse recovery started for your spouse.

 How Addiction Can Affect Your Marriage

 When addiction happens within a marriage, a cycle starts to occur.
 Since it is such a testing and harmful disease, substance abuse can cause changes in the brain of the addicted individual.
 This, in turn, can cause them to start behaving differently than they normally would.

 When you get married, you generally have a good idea about the other person’s behaviors, triggers, and personality.
 This all goes out the window when addiction is thrown into the mix.
 Your addicted spouse can become angered more easily, which can lead to them using emotional and mental abuse to blame you for their problems.
 When you try to talk to them about the changes you’re noticing, they often times will pretend as if nothing is happening or avoid the subject altogether.

 Supporting a Spouse vs. Enabling Them